29th-Day/CellularAutomata/.github/readme.md

 ## Usage

-Use `#include <CellularAutomata.hpp>` in the main source file.
+Use `#include <CellularAutomata>` in the main source file.
 All functions and classes are then available under the namespace 'CellularAutomata'.
 Examples are provided at '[example](https://github.com/29th-Day/CellularAutomata/tree/main/example)'.

 ### OpenMP